d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 - **-p Password, --password=PASSWORD**

 If you are not logged in yet, use this flag along with the user and URL flags to login.
-Use the provided password corresponding to the username you gave to login.
+Use the provided iLO password corresponding to the username you gave to login.

 - **--url=URL**

-If you are not logged in yet, use the provided URL along with the user and password flags to login to the server in the same command.
+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **--sessionid=SESSIONID**

-Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

-- **--silent**
+- **--service**

-Use this flag to silence responses.
+Use this flag to enable service mode and increase the function speed.

 #### Inputs